ibm-cloud-streaming-retail-demo/demo-overview/README.md

 The demo code is all contained within this GitHub repository's parent GitHub organisation [ibm-cloud-streaming-retail-demo](https://github.com/ibm-cloud-streaming-retail-demo).
 The parent repository contains a number of GitHub repositories all focused on different aspects of the solution.
 The GitHub repositories are described below:

 - **[dataset-generator](https://github.com/ibm-cloud-streaming-retail-demo/dataset-generator)** This repository is responsible for generating the main retail dataset for the demo.
+You should start with this project to generate the dataset that you will need for the other projects.
 - Coming soon ...